hp4k1h5/agora/ROADMAP.md

 - portfolio management
 - stock screener
 - markdown analyst reports/news reader
+- iex
   - chart types
     - bar (have to make a new drawille component since contrib bar is not made for financial data graphing)
     - ohlc (same as above)
+- alpaca
+  - streaming data